Dual Diagnosis Treatment Center in Denver, CO

 These researchers also concluded that many of the same genes influence both conditions, and they linked disorders such as ADHD and schizophrenia to addictive tendencies.
 Other types of addiction, like cigarette smoking, may be linked to these genes as well — but these researchers are still figuring out how much and how strongly these genetic components influence activities such as smoking cigarettes and cannabis.

 In short, if your parent was an alcoholic, this means that you have a higher chance of developing a fixation yourself — and it may mean that you are more vulnerable to mental illness, too.
 Mental illness may also increase the vulnerability to addiction as narcotics and alcohol. are frequently used as a first attempt at self-medicating the loneliness and emptiness of depression, the rapidly shifting moods of bipolar disorder, and the symptoms of panic and insomnia frequently accompany PTSD.
+Please Contact Us today for more info.

 Important Facts about Dual Diagnosis Treatment